 Tip #4: Give Your Cookies Some Space

-Almost all cookie doughs spread but especially chewy chocolate chip cookies (recipe coming soon!).
+Almost all cookie doughs spread but especially chewy chocolate chip cookies.

-Before baking check your recipe for notes on if the cookies will spread and spacing recommendations.
+Before baking check your recipe for notes on spacing the dough or if the cookies will spread.

 If your recipe doesn’t specify, leave at least 1 to 2 inches of space between the cookies.